What is network monitoring?

 Benefits of network monitoring

 The benefits of network monitoring are easy to imagine.
-Firstly, a network monitoring service can give the administrator an overview, hopefully the most comprehensive possible, of the whole network.
-Knowing where the components are, how they are working, and when they are not is a clear benefit that needs no explanation.
+A network monitoring service can firstly give the administrator a view, hopefully the most comprehensive possible, of the whole network.
+Knowing where components are, how they are working, and when they are not is a clear benefit that needs no explanation.

 A correlated benefit of network monitoring is in creating a topology of your infrastructure.
-By monitoring all your hosts, it is possible to create a map of all the hardware and software present in your network.
-This, along with monitoring the performance of each component, can tell you where more powerful hardware is necessary, where it is not scaling properly, where traffic congestions are and so on.
-This will give you the important benefit of knowing where the infrastructure needs to be updated or upgraded without actively having to check it, piece by piece.
+By monitoring all your hosts it is possible to create a map of all the hardware and software present in your network.
+This, along with monitoring the performance of each component, can tell you where more powerful hardware is necessary, where it is not scaling properly, where there are traffic congestions and so on.
+This gives you the important benefit of knowing where the infrastructure needs to be updated or upgraded without actively having to check it, piece by piece.

 A more subtle benefit of network monitoring is the increased security.
-By having a complete view of the hardware and software running, it is easy to notice all the occurring changes.
-When using a real time monitoring-capable tool, these changes can be immediately seen and measures taken in case of compliance and security violations.
-Network monitoring is therefore important not only on a practical level, but also on a legal and security one.
+By having a complete view of the hardware and software running, it is easy to notice all the changes as they occur.
+When using a real time monitoring-capable tool these changes can be immediately seen, and measures taken in cases of compliance or security violations.
+Network monitoring is therefore important not only on a practical level but on a legal and security one.

 How to monitor networks?

-Monitoring networks is done with the use of various network protocols and a suite of monitoring tools that commonly include at least one couple made of a service and a manager.
-More commonly, multiple services and managers.
-The service is also known as an agent, which is either pre-installed on the network device or has to be installed and configured manually.
-The manager is the software that collects the data from across the network and analyzes them, creating reports, dashboards, and handling alerts.
+Monitoring networks is done with the use of various network protocols and a suite of monitoring tools that commonly include at least a couple consisting of a service and a manager.
+More often, multiple services and managers.
+The service is also known as an agent, which may be pre-installed on network devices or has to be installed and configured manually.
+The manager is the software that collects data from across the network and analyzes it, creating reports, dashboards, and handling alerts.
 This manager is the central monitoring software, usually installed on a network monitoring server.
-Agents are often present but not always, as monitoring through vendor APIs is a recent development of network monitoring that does not require an agent.
+Agents are often present but not anytime, as monitoring through vendor APIs is a recent development of network monitoring that does without the need of an agent.

 The job of monitoring the network comprises collecting metrics and sending them to the manager, which takes care of configuring the whole network monitoring system.
-The configuration includes analyzing and presenting the data, determining under what conditions to trigger an alert, setting up actions to automatically act on events and more.
+The data to be analyzed, how to present them, under what conditions to trigger an alert, set up actions to automatically act on events and more is done at configuring time by the network administrators.
 How to do it all depends on the network monitoring tool of choice.

-Not only monitoring but managing the hosts and relative services is usually possible through a monitoring solution.
-These include configuration capabilities that allow the administrator to remotely set up and modify the configuration of network devices, but not only.
-If in response to an event or not, managing your network is often done through the use of a monitoring manager.
+Not only is monitoring the hosts and relative services possible through a monitoring solution but managing them is usually possible as well.
+This includes, among other possibilities, configuration capabilities that allow the administrator to remotely set up and modify the configuration of network devices.
+Managing your network is therefore often done through the use of a monitoring manager.

 What components need to be monitored?

-It is easy to think too long about what needs to be monitored when setting up a solution.
-Given that usually every device has to be set up for monitoring, and that the more monitored devices, the more data is collected, it is understandable to try to skip some devices.
-Every new amount of data is a burden in terms of both computing and human time, and some administrators may find it reasonable to try to minimize the monitoring to what matters to them the most.
-But this means excluding important pieces of your infrastructure, that can both be the cause and the explanation of future issues.
+It is easy to think for too long about what needs to be monitored when setting up a solution.
+Given that every device has to be set up, usually, for monitoring, and that the more monitored devices, the more collected data, it is understandable to try to skip some devices.
+Every new set of data is a burden in terms of both computing and human time, and some administrators may find it reasonable to try to minimize the monitoring to only what matters to them most.
+However this means excluding important pieces of your infrastructure, that can be both the cause and the explanation of future issues.

-Therefore, the answer to what components need to be monitored is: all of them.
-Monitoring the entire IT infrastructure should always be attempted – and preferably with an all-in-one approach.
-Only by taking a holistic approach to network monitoring is it possible to have a complete, and by consequence more accurate, view of what is happening on a network.
-Ignoring part of the infrastructure creates the risk of having tiny blind spots in your monitoring, apparently innocuous.
-Yet, as everything is interconnected, these ignored spots will sooner or later be the cause of problems and disruptions, which could have been avoided if they had been monitored from the beginning.
+Therefore the answer to what network components need to be monitored is: all of them.
+You should always attempt to monitor your entire IT infrastructure – and preferably with an all-in-one approach.
+Only by taking a holistic approach to network monitoring is it possible to have a complete, and consequently more accurate, view of what is happening on a network.
+Ignoring part of the infrastructure creates the risk of having tiny, apparently innocuous, blind spots in your monitoring.
+Yet, as all it is interconnected, these ignored spots will sooner or later be the cause of problems and disruptions, which could have been avoided if they were monitored from the beginning.

-Going into specifically what components to monitor, network monitoring is generally about checking devices like routers, switches, access points, firewalls, sensors, UPSs, network printers, etc. These are only the bare minimum, though.
-All connected hosts, regardless of them running Windows, Linux, Unix or else, will have to be included in network monitoring, along with virtual and cloud servers.
+Considering specifically what components to monitor, network monitoring is generally about checking devices like routers, switches, access points, firewalls, sensors, UPSs, network printers, etc. These are only the bare minimum though.
+All hosts, regardless of whether they are running Windows, Linux, Unix or anything else, will have to be included in network monitoring, along with virtual and cloud servers.
 A modern network monitoring service is naturally capable of monitoring all these types of devices, real or virtual.

 What metrics need to be monitored?

-The most obvious parameters to monitor are those which are a direct sign of a not-so healthy network: packet drop rates, error rates, and low bandwidth.
-Along with these, the state of the ports of your network devices also needs to be monitored through appropriate port monitoring.
-These metrics will give you the basics of if and how the network itself is working.
+The most obvious parameters to monitor are those that directly indicate a not so healthy network: packet drop rates, error rates, bandwidth.
+Along with these, the state of the ports of your network devices through appropriate port monitoring.
+These metrics give you the basics of if and how the network itself is working.

-In coordination with the above, knowing hardware-specific metrics like CPU temperature and usage, occupied and free RAM, fan speeds, and power supply’s voltages are vital to know the overall health of network devices.
-Along with the traffic metrics cited before, these will give a mostly complete idea of what is causing or could cause problems.
+In coordination with the above, knowing hardware-specific metrics like CPU temperature and usage, occupied and free RAM, fan speeds, power supply’s voltages are vital for knowing the overall health of network devices.
+Along with the traffic metrics cited before, these give a mostly complete idea of what is or could cause problems.

 Next, more service-related metrics are useful to collect.
-For firewalls, their general status, the number, and type of open ports, and the active connections.
-For VPN monitoring, the status of the tunnels, the level of availability are the minimum to be aware of.
+For firewalls, their general status, the number and type of open ports, and the active connections.
+In VPN monitoring, be aware of the status of the tunnels, and the level of availability as a minimum.
 For software in general, their version, their status (running, installed, stopped etc.), and eventual error messages are the first metrics to take into consideration.

 Graphs of an access point in Checkmk